amerocu/hydra/README.md

 can be done using [foreman](https://github.com/ddollar/foreman):

 ```
-$ nix-shell
+$ nix develop
+$ meson build # initialize build directory
-$ # hack hack
+$ meson compile -C build # builds cpp code
-$ make
 $ foreman start
+$ # hack on your perl
 ```

 Have a look at the [Procfile](./Procfile) if you want to see how the processes are being started.
 In order to avoid conflicts with services that might be running on your host, hydra and postgress are started on custom ports:

-- hydra-server: 63333 with the username "alice" and the password "foobar"
+- hydra-server: 63333 with the username "admin" and the password "admin"
 - postgresql: 64444

 Note that this is only ever meant as an ad-hoc way of executing Hydra during development.
 Please make use of the